phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 ###  Task A13 - No Proxy

-Now the package manager "apt" gets configured.
-Leave the HTTP proxy line empty unless you're using a proxy server to connect to the Internet
+Leave the HTTP proxy line empty
+(unless you're using a proxy server to connect to the Internet)

 ![Leave proxy to empty line](./images/proxy.png)